Still Worried About Bend Radius? Come and See the Bend-Insensitive Fiber Optic Cables

 Great Resilience: Bend insensitive fibers also show a great deal of resilience in situations where fibers are fixed to surfaces using clamping, tie-wrapping or stapling.

-Same Splicing Methods: Bend insensitive fiber cables can be spliced using the same methods used for normal cables.
+Same Splicing Methods: Bend insensitive fiber cables can be spliced using the same methods as the standard cables.

 Compatibility of Bend Insensitive Fiber Optic Cable